new homes side by side with slums in mexico city

 A large housing development near Mérida extends into the Yucatán jungle.
 The controversial "Maya Train" is visible in the background, which will connect communities in the region in a giant, expensive rail network, even at the expense of the natural environment.
-The project is a personal focus of Mexico's president (known as AMLO) and a perennial thorn in the side of indigenous and environmental activists.
+The project is a personal focus of Mexico's former president (known as AMLO) and a perennial thorn in the side of Indigenous and environmental activists.

 Santa Fe, an upscale "new downtown" in the foothills of the mountains above the smog-choked center of Mexico City.